-National Secondary Drinking Water Regulations (NSDWRs) are nonenforceable guidelines regulating contaminants that may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor, or color) in drinking water.
+Turbidity - A measure of the number of particulates suspended in water expressed in nephelometric turbidity units (NTU) that is an important test in determining drinking water quality.
+Particulates in water can include bacteria, viruses and protozoans that can cause disease.
+Regulations (NSDWRs) are nonenforceable guidelines regulating contaminants that may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor, or color) in drinking water.
+Examples of these include Iron and Manganese.
 EPA recommends secondary standards but does not require systems to comply.
-Examples of these include Iron, Manganese, Silver, Chloride, Sulfate, and Zinc.
-None of these contaminants were detected in our water at the last sampling in 2022.
+Neither Iron nor Manganese were detected in our water at the last sampling in 2024.